Free State of Oldenburg: Weimar Republic era

+In the late 1920s, Oldenburg was involved in a northern German peasants' movement that was sparked by a shortage of capital, poor harvests and falling pork prices.
+Initially limited to tax boycotts and resistance to forced auctions, it was radicalized by agitators from Schleswig-Holstein, where the movement was centered, and by the Nazi Party, which saw a chance to bring the disaffected farmers into their fold.
+On 26 January 1928, a protest with an estimated 40,000 participants gathered at Oldenburg's horse market.
+The following year, on 3 June, a member of the movement from Schleswig-Holstein bombed the state finance office in Oldenburg without causing any deaths or injuries.
+The Nazi Party, in whose local rise the peasants had taken part, put an end to the movement after coming to power.

+Nazi rise to power

-From 1925 to 1927, following Bavaria's lead, Oldenburg was one of many German states that issued a ban on Adolf Hitler's participation in public meetings.
-However, in the May 1932 landtag election, the Nazi Party became the largest party with 48% of the vote and captured a majority of the landtag seats, for the first time in any German state.
-When the Nazi Party Gauleiter of Gau Weser-Ems, Carl Röver, became Minister-President on 16 June 1932, Oldenburg became one of only five states to have installed a Nazi-led government before the Nazis came to power nationally.
+From 1925 to 1927, following Bavaria's lead, Oldenburg was one of many German states that banned Adolf Hitler's participation in public meetings.
+In the May 1931 Landtag election, the Nazi Party became the largest party with 37% of the vote, and in the May 1932 election, it captured a majority of the Landtag seats for the first time in any German state.
+When Carl Röver, Nazi Party Gauleiter of Gau Weser-Ems, which included Oldenburg, was elected minister-president on 16 June 1932, Oldenburg became one of only five states to have installed a Nazi-led government before the Nazis came to power nationally.

-Following their seizure of power at the national level, the Nazi government enacted the "Second Law on the Coordination of the States with the Reich" that established more direct control over the states by means of the new powerful position of Reichsstatthalter (Reich Governor).
-Röver was installed in this post for both Oldenburg and Bremen on 5 May 1933 and was succeeded as Minister-President by Georg Joel.
+Following their seizure of power at the national level, the Nazi government enacted the Second Law on the Coordination of the States with the Reich that established more direct control over the states by means of the new powerful position of Reichsstatthalter (Reich Governor).
+Röver was installed in the post for both Oldenburg and Bremen on 5 May 1933 and was succeeded as minister-president by Georg Joel.
 When Röver died on 15 May 1942, Paul Wegener became Reichsstatthalter.